ImageMagick/MagickCache/README.md

 `The MagickCache is a work in progress.
 Do not use the cache in production services until the version is at least 1.0.0.
 It is currently 0.9.2.
 The MagickCache requires ImageMagick version 7.1.0-0 or above.`

-The MagickCache provides secure methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
-Any content is memory-mapped for efficient retrieval.
-Additional efficiencies are possible by retrieving a portion of an image.
-Content can persist or you can assign a time-to-live (TTL) to automatically expire content when the TTL is exceeded.
-MagickCache supports virtually unlimited content upwards of billions of images, videos, metadata, or blobs making it suitable as a digital media repository.
+MagickCache is an advanced toolset that guarantees secure caching of images, image sequences, videos, audios, or metadata within a local folder.
+The content is memory-mapped to ensure fast and efficient retrieval, and retrieving a portion of an image further enhances its efficiency.
+You have the flexibility to choose whether the content should persist or have a specified time-to-live (TTL) to automatically expire when the TTL is exceeded.
+MagickCache has the ability to support virtually an unlimited amount of content, up to billions of images, videos, metadata, or blobs, making it ideal for use as a digital media repository.

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You will now want to create the cache and populate it with images, video, audio, and any associated metadata.

 ## Create a Digital Media Repository

 You will require a place to store and retrieve your content.
 Let's create a digital media repository on your local filesystem:

 ```